Process costing – normal loss

 Lost unit cost = (Lost units × Unit cost from preceding department before adjustment) ÷ Good units

-Now consider the following example for a proper understanding of the treatment of normal loss while preparing cost of production report for the first and subsequent departments:
+Now consider the following example for a proper understanding of the treatment of normal loss while preparing the cost of production report for the first and subsequent departments:

 Example

-The David Corporation produces a chemical which is processed through two separate departments.
-For November, the following data has been taken from the 1st and 2nd Department of the corporation:
+David Corporation produces a chemical that is processed through two separate departments – Department 1 and Department 2.
+For November, the following data has been taken from two departments:

 Solution